H G HireGauge Speak with our team

 Adverse impact and the four-fifths rule

-If the selection rate for any protected group is less than four-fifths (80%) of the selection rate for the group with the highest selection rate, the Guidelines consider that "adverse impact" exists — and the burden shifts to the employer to prove the procedure is job-related.
+If the selection rate for any protected group is less than four-fifths (80%) of the selection rate for the group with the highest selection rate, the Guidelines consider that "adverse impact" exists.
+Here's how the math actually works:

 Worked example: a 250-candidate cohort